Dividend shares are in high demand right now with very low Australian interest rates.

-Soul Patts currently has a grossed-up dividend yield of 3.7%.
+Soul Patts has grown its dividend every year since 2000 and it currently has a forward grossed-up dividend yield of 3.8%.

-Looking at just the ordinary dividends, WAM Microcap has a trailing grossed-up dividend yield of 4.3%.
+The company has a trailing grossed-up dividend yield of 4.5%.

 The post My best 3 ASX dividend shares to buy right now appeared first on Motley Fool Australia.